-2. By pressing the STOP key and while still holding, press the DISPLAY key.
+2 By pressing the DISPLAY/Program key and, while still holding, pressing the TOTAL key.
 Both keys must then be held for approximately 6 seconds.
 This second method of access can be disabled during the calibration so that it is only possible to enter the calibration routine via the link across terminals 14 and 19.

-The key switch actions during Calibration are as follows:
+The key switch actions are as follows:

-RUN will change a flashing digit, to the next digit.

-DISPLAY will increment a flashing digit or change a
+RATE will change a flashing digit, to the next digit.
+TOTAL will increment a flashing digit or change a parameter selection.
+RESET will reset a flashing digit to zero.
+DISPLAY (Program) will step through the program sequences.

-parameter selection.

-BATCH SET will reset a flashing digit to zero.

-STOP will step through the program sequences.

-Note that the arrows in the RUN and DISPLAY key switches indicate that these switches can be used to change and increment digits respectively.
+Note that the arrows in the Rate and Total key switches indicate that these switches can be used to change and increment digits respectively.

-In stepping through the program sequence, the Parameter Description is always displayed first, followed by actual value or parameter.
+In stepping through the program sequence, the Parameter Description is always displayed first, followed by the actual value or parameter.
 When a value or parameter can be changed, it is always shown as flashing, and the LED's in the switch panels are lit if that key switch can be used to change a value.

-On first entering the Calibration routine, the display will show:
+On first entering the Calibration routine, the display will show :-

-CAL Setup Program parameters (see Section 5.1)
+CAL Setup Program parameters.

-Batch Enter Batch parameters (see Section 5.2)

-Co Opt Comms & Option - if installed (see Section 5.3)
+Co Opt Comms and Options (if installed).

-Test Check Input Signals (see Section 5.4)
+Test Check Input Signals.

-End Exit to Normal Operation
+End Exit to Normal Operation.

-The user can toggle between these modes using the DISPLAY switch and by using the STOP switch, select the appropriate mode.
+The user can toggle between these modes using the TOTAL switch and by using the DISPLAY switch, select the appropriate mode.

-To exit Calibration, step through the Setup program, Batch program or Test program until the end, and press the STOP switch when End is displayed, (ensure the calibration link is not removed if this method was used to enter calibration mode).
+To exit Calibration, step through the Setup program or Test program until the end, and press the DISPLAY switch when End is displayed, (ensure the calibration link is removed if this method was used to enter calibration mode).